ckanz/cv/cv.md

 # Life Career - Clemens Anzmann

 ## Personal Details
 I'm a software developer who loves to create products that help people explore exciting data.
-My educational background is in digital media, which I studied at the [Cork Institue of Technolgy](http://www.cit.ie/) and [Hochschule Darmstadt](https://www.h-da.de/), where I received my master's degree.
-My master thesis was on data sonfication in the workplace, which I wrote at the London-based startup DataShaka.
-I stayed in London with the company and started my journey as a software developer with a passion for data.
-Now I'm working on the graph visualisation application [Bloom](https://neo4j.com/bloom/) for [Neo4j](https://neo4j.com/).
+My educational background is in digital media, which I studied at the [Cork Institue of Technolgy](http://www.cit.ie/) and [Hochschule Darmstadt](https://www.h-da.de/).
+My master thesis was on data sonfication in the workplace, which I researched a London-based startup.
+After receiving my degree, I stayed with the startup company and began my journey as a software developer with a passion for data.
+I am now working for [Neo4j](https://neo4j.com/) on the graph visualisation application [Bloom](https://neo4j.com/bloom/).
 When I'm not writing code, I enjoy making music and photography.

 • [__GitHub__](https://github.com/ckanz)  • [__Twitter__](https://twitter.com/clemens_anzmann) • [__LinkedIn__](https://www.linkedin.com/in/clemens-anzmann-9135513b)